FGieb/WeatherBot/README.md

   - Scrapes forecast data from public sources:
     - YR.no
     - Meteoblue
-    - (KNMI placeholder included)
+    - Météo France (for Paris) or Météo Belgique (for Brussels)
   - Uses GPT-4 (OpenAI API) to:
-    - Compare forecasts
+    - Compare forecasts only between 09:00–21:00
     - Assess confidence in API predictions
-    - Add a clear, natural-language `gpt_comment`
+    - Add a human-readable, natural-language `gpt_comment`
     - Classify alignment as: `full`, `partial`, or `divergent`
+    - Comment intelligently avoids vague phrases like “most forecasts agree” unless exceptions are made explicit

 - **Output:**
   - Appends `gpt_comment` and `alignment` to each city's forecast JSON
-  - Comments are short, optionally playful, and context-aware (e.g., "cozy Sunday", "good start to the week")
+  - Comments are short, optionally playful, and context-aware (e.g., “cozy Sunday”, “good start to the week”)

 ### ✅ `send_to_pushover.py`
 - **Purpose:**